sbmlteam/deviser/README_SPHINX.md

 We may not need all the extensions listed (run `sphinx-apidoc --help` for what they do.)
 The `-e` option creates separate a HTML file for each module (`.py` file), rather than one enormous one.
+The trailing `'*tests*'` is an exclude option; it means we don't generate documentation for files matching this pattern.

 [It's possible a couple of options above may not be needed, perhaps the `-M` and `-F` ones?]

 Now `cd` into `Deviser/deviser/sphinxdocs`.